billsix/programmingFromTheGroundUp/docs/source/files.rst

        movl  ST_BUFFER_LEN(%ebp), %ebx

 move the function parameters into the appropriate registers for use.
-Then, we load zero into FIXMEAMPedi;.
-What we are going to do is iterate through each byte of the buffer by loading from the location FIXMEAMPeax; + FIXMEAMPedi;, incrementing FIXMEAMPedi;, and repeating until FIXMEAMPedi; is equal to the buffer length stored in FIXMEAMPebx;.
+Then, we load zero into %edi;.
+What we are going to do is iterate through each byte of the buffer by loading from the location
+%eax; + %edi;, incrementing %edi;, and repeating until %edi; is equal to the buffer length stored in %ebx;.
 The lines

 ::